-- 1. Encouragement of reporting.
+- Encouragement of reporting.
 The Town of Duxbury encourages complaints, reports, or inquiries about illegal practices or serious violations of the Town's policies, including illegal or improper conduct by the Town itself, by its leadership, or by others on its behalf.
 Appropriate subjects to raise under this policy would include financial improprieties, accounting or audit matters, ethical violations, or other similar illegal or improper practices or policies.
 Other subjects, on which the Town has existing complaint mechanisms, should be addressed under those mechanisms, such as matters of alleged discrimination or harassment, which are handled via the Town's Human Resources channels, unless those channels are themselves implicated in wrongdoing.
 This policy is not intended to provide a means of appeal from outcomes in those other mechanisms. - 2.
 Protection from retaliation.
 The Town of Duxbury prohibits retaliation by or on behalf of the Town against staff or volunteers for making good faith complaints, reports, or inquiries under this policy or for participating in a review or investigation under this policy.
 This protection extends to those whose allegations are made in good faith but prove to be mistaken.
 The Town reserves the right to discipline persons who make bad faith, knowingly false, or vexatious complaints, reports or inquiries or who otherwise abuse this policy. - 3.
 Where to report.
 Complaints, reports, or inquiries may be made under this policy on a confidential basis.
 The reporting party should describe in detail the specific facts demonstrating the basis for the complaints, reports, or inquiries.
 They should be directed to the Human Resources Director, if this person is implicated in the complaint, report, or inquiry, the complaint should be directed to the Town Manager.
-If both of those persons are implicated in the complaint report or inquiry, the complaint should be directed to the Chairperson of the Select Board.
+If both of those persons are implicated in the complaint report or inquiry, the complaint should be directed to the Town Manager.
+If both of these persons are implicated in the complaint report or inquiry, the complaint should be directed to the Chairperson of the Select Board.
 The Town of Duxbury will conduct a prompt, discreet, and objective review or investigation; no party to the investigation, or the employee of the Town, shall disclose information about the review or investigation to anyone not involved in the investigation.
 Appointed, elected, and volunteer positions must recognize that the Town may be unable to fully evaluate a vague or general complaint, report, or inquiry.